 What's next for the Apple Watch?

 If you're planning to buy an Apple Watch soon, now is the perfect time.
-We've only just seen the Apple Watch Series 4 launch - that's was in early September 2018 - so we expect it to be at least a year until we hear about an Apple Watch 5.
+The Apple Watch 4 launched in early September 2018 - so we expect it to be at least a year later until we hear about an Apple Watch 5.

 It may be even longer too, so if you're to set buy a new watch in the coming months, you're sure to be having it for the longest lifespan possible.
 It also means the price of the Apple Watch Series 3 and some of the other models has dropped too, so it's well worth upgrading soon if you're certain it's a device made for you.